A mobile app must have above 60 app reviews for average rating on Android/iOS app stores.

 Another main reason why online app reviews matter so much when it comes to mobile app businesses and their overall revenue is the impact on conversion rates.
 This is because the mobile app reviews contribute with the SEO i.e. Search Engine Optimization strategies as well as the conversation rates of the app itself.

-If we look at the reports, we will notice how a majority of online businesses pay more attention to the third-party platforms and social websites such as Facebook, Twitter, Google, Yellow Pages etc. But due to this, the app owners and developers do not pay much attention to their own site which is one of the initial places that users will look for genuine app reviews.
+If we look at the reports, we will notice how a majority of online businesses pay more attention to third-party platforms and social websites such as Facebook, Twitter, Google, Yellow Pages, etc. But due to this, the app owners and developers do not pay much attention to their own site which is one of the initial places that users will look for genuine app reviews.
 The app developers can also opt for the option of requesting reviews to increase their conversion rate by engaging with existing users.

 Now that we have discussed the key reasons why app reviews matter, it's time we get to know how many of these reviews and online ratings do an app actually require.
 There is no fixed answer to this question, but if we look at some of the recent statistics relating to app downloads and feedback then we can say that: